huboshen/laravel-one-to-many-sync/README.md

 ]);
 ```

 The result will be similar to the previous hasMany example.
+"sync_one_to_many_morph" method has the second parameter for controlling deletion and the third paramter for controlling parent touch as well.

 ## License